LassoSoft/LassoGuide/lasso_guide_source/operations/ldap.rst

    #my_ldap->close

-The results of this operation will be a staticarray of pairs.
-The first element of each pair is the distinguished name (DN) of the entry.
-The second element of each pair is a pair staticarray containing the names and attributes of the element.
+The result of this operation will be a staticarray of pairs.
+The first element of each pair is the DN of the entry.
+The second element of each pair is a staticarray of pairs containing the names and attributes of the element.

 .. table:: Common LDAP Status Codes